iiXotic/pasteclean-updates/README.md

 What it does
 - Removes tracking junk from URLs automatically when you copy or paste.
-- Works systemâ€‘wide from the tray.
-Fast, lightweight, and localâ€‘only.
+- Works system wide from the tray.
+Fast, lightweight, and local only.
 - WPF on .NET 8.
-Portable singleâ€‘file build supported.
+Portable single file build supported.

 Hotkeys (defaults)
 - Clean & Paste: Ctrl+Shift+V